Mullaghduff, County Cavan: History

 By 1652 the Irish rebels in the Ballyconnell area had been defeated and the area was put under the control of the Cromwellian captain Thomas Gwyllym.
-He was a native of Glenavy, County Antrim where his father, Rev. Meredith Gwyllym, was vicar of the parishes of Glenavy, Camlin, Tullyrusk, Ballinderry & Magheragall from 1622 until sometime after 1634.
+He was a native of Glenavy, County Antrim where his father, Rev. Meredith Gwyllym, was vicar of the parishes of Glenavy, Camlin, Tullyrusk, Ballinderry and Magheragall from 1622 until sometime after 1634.
 Gwyllym's name first appears in the area as the owner in the 1652 Commonwealth Survey, which lists the townland (spelled Mullaghduffe and Clioghan) as belonging to 'Captain Gwilliams'.
 Gwyllym was also a Cavan Commissioner in the 1660 Hearth Money Ordinances and in the 1664 Hearth Money Rolls he has five hearths in Ballyconnell.
 After the restoration of King Charles II to the throne in 1660, James Talbot tried to have the Ballyconnell estate restored to him but a final grant was made to Thomas Gwyllym in August 1666, which included 210 acres of profitable land and 10 acres-2 roods of unprofitable land in Mullaghduffe alias Cloghane alias Cormerin.
 Thomas Gwyllym died in 1681 and his son Colonel Meredith Gwyllym inherited the Ballyconnell estate, including Mullaghduff.
 Colonel Meredith Gwyllym died in 1711 and the Ballyconnell estate passed to his eldest son, Meredith Gwyllym.

 A deed dated 2 May 1724 by the aforesaid Meredith Gwyllym includes the townland as Mullaghduffe alias Cloghane alias Cormerin.

-The Gwyllym estate was sold for £8,000 in 1724 to Colonel Alexander Montgomery (1686–1729) of Convoy House, County Donegal, M.P. for Donegal Borough 1725 to 1727 & for Donegal County 1727 to 1729.
+The Gwyllym estate was sold for £8,000 in 1724 to Colonel Alexander Montgomery of Convoy House, County Donegal, M.P. for Donegal Borough 1725 to 1727 and for Donegal County 1727 to 1729.

 A lease dated 14 May 1728 by the aforesaid Alexander Montgomery included Mullaghduffe alias Cortmerin.

 Montgomery died in 1729 and left the Ballyconnell estate to his nephew George Leslie, who then assumed the name of George Leslie Montgomery.
 George Leslie Montgomery was M.P. for Strabane, County Tyrone from 1765 to 1768 and for County Cavan from 1770 to 1787, when he died and left the Ballyconnell estate to his son George Montgomery, whose estate was administered by the Court of Chancery as he was a lunatic. and descended as part of the Ballyconnell estate since then.
 George Montgomery died in 1841 and his estate went to his Enery cousins of Bawnboy.
 In 1856 they sold the estate to take advantage of its increased value owing to the opening of the Woodford Canal through the town in the same year.
-The estate, including Mullaghduff, was split up among different purchasers and maps & details of previous leases of the sold parts are still available.
+The estate, including Mullaghduff, was split up among different purchasers and maps and details of previous leases of the sold parts are still available.